RoinGrindwald/vro-documentation/README.md

 ## How It Works

 1. **Select a Workflow or Category:**
-   Run either the `Generate Workflow Documentation` (for a single workflow) or `Generate Workflow Category Documentation` (for all workflows in a category) or `Generate All Workflow Documentation` (for all workflows [Option to exclude `Library`]).
+   Run either the `Generate Workflow Documentation` (for a single workflow), `Generate Workflow Category Documentation` (for all workflows in a category), or `Generate All Workflow Documentation` (for all workflows, with an option to exclude the Library).
 2. **Extract Metadata:**
    The workflow extracts structure and metadata, converting it into a Graphviz DOT string.
 3. **Render SVG Diagram:**
-   The DOT string is rendered into an SVG diagram using Node.js actions.
+   The DOT string is rendered into an SVG diagram using Node.js actions, with standard vRO workflow icons.
-4. **Apply Icons:**
-   The SVG is post-processed to replace default node shapes with custom icons from the Resource Element.
-5. **Store Documentation:**
+4. **Store Documentation:**
    The final documentation (Markdown/HTML and SVG) is saved as vRO Resource Elements for easy access and export.

 ---